-MERS-CoV is a newcomer that warrants attention because this virus is deadly (killing 77 of 180 confirmed cases as of January 27, 2014), has an incubation period of up to 12 days, and can be asymptomatic (some people unknowingly carry and spread the virus without symptoms).
+MERS-CoV is a newcomer that warrants attention because this virus is deadly (killing 131 of over 500 confirmed cases as of January 27, 2014), has an incubation period of up to 14 days, and can be asymptomatic (some people unknowingly carry and spread the virus without symptoms).
 Unlike the various H?N? avian influenza A viruses, MERS-CoV is not an influenza virus.
 It's rather related to the virus that caused SARS and to the Corona viruses in European and African bats.
-Its infections are currently limited to only the Europe and the Arabian Peninsula regions, but because of migration due to international travel patters, MERS-CoV is a potential pandemic threat.
+Its infections were limited to only the Europe and the Arabian Peninsula regions, but on May 5th, 2014 the first confirmed case was logged in Northwest Indiana.
 The current infections and deaths are mostly in males (60%) and those aged greater than 50 years old.

 MERS-CoV is proving to be very deadly, with an important difference to SARS; it exhibits a rapid progression to respiratory failure in up to five days.
 Now it appears to be capable of moving discreetly from person-to-person.
 Epidemiologist are playing catch up in their study of the virus because the source for SARS was never found and there were no prior laboratory strains available to study.
 Unlike the flu virus, MERS-CoV remains viable in the air and on surfaces for a longer period of time (48 hours). when you consider a pandemic occurs from efficient transmission, of which virus stability is a component, this is a dangerous and unique trait of the MERS-CoV virus.